 The Bible: The majority Tanakh scrolls (Old Testament) were edited and/or composed between the 6th and 2nd Centuries BCE during and after the Babylonian exile or between 540 – 130 BCE.
 The literature and location of Babylon greatly influenced this Biblical literature.
 Babylon, or Biblical Shinar, was located on the Eastern trade route which ran up the Arabian Gulf to Babylon.
 The ultimate source for the Babylonian literature was Sumer.
 The Masoretic version of the Tanakh or OT, which is in use today, was compiled and edited under the auspices of the Arab caliphates, especially the Abbassids, between the 7th and 11th centuries in Tiberias and Jerusalem in Palestine and in Babylonia or Iraq.
 The majority of the exiled Hebrews remained in Iraq until the middle of the 20th Century, when they left for Israel.

 The authors of the Biblical stories presented their particular deity, YHWH, as the source of their ‘right’ to control the land and the lucrative trade routes that ran through it.
-According to Isa 51:1 & Deuteronomy 32, YHWH caused Adam and his descendants to be begotten by a Rock thought to be the foundation stone which lies beneath the Dome of the Rock.
-YHWH then formed Adam from the soil which was collected near this rock.
-The Hebrews thought that the rock was the foundation stone from which the entire earth was created as well as the source of their people.
-The rock expanded to include the territory of Canaan, which the Hebrews claimed as theirs because Adam was begotten from its soil.
-It was just fortunate that the trade routes ran through the very soil from which the Hebrews believed themselves to be formed.
+According to Isa 51:1 & Deuteronomy 32, Adam and his descendants, the Hebrews, were sired by ‘the Rock’, another name for YHWH.
+It was just fortunate that the trade routes ran through the very land upon which the Hebrews believed themselves to be sired by YHWH.
 The Biblical authors further explained that the Hebrews suffered constant defeat at the hands of their enemies because of the Hebrew’s failure to devote themselves exclusively to YHWH and to follow His laws.

 According to the Bible, Hagar was the Egyptian handmaid of Sarah, and mother of Ishmael.
 According to one narrative, Sarah, having no children, requested Abraham to take Hagar as concubine, so that she might adopt her children.
 When Hagar had conceived she became domineering, and Sarah, with the consent of Abraham, drove her into the wilderness.
 There, as she sat by a fountain, the Lord talked to her and showed himself to her in the same manner that he would appear later to Moses.
 According to Genesis 16:13: ”Thereafter Hagar used another name to refer to the LORD, who had spoken to her.
 She said, “You are the God who sees me.
 Have I truly seen the achowr (back parts) of (the one) who sees me.”
 This quote compares to Moses’ experience in Exodus, when YHWH says: Ex: 33:23: “And I will take away mine hand, and thou shalt see my back parts (achowry): but my face shall not be seen.”